cancervariants/gene-normalization/docs/source/normalizing_data/normalization.rst

 * The HGNC record for OTX2P2, ``hgnc:54560``, references Ensembl record ``ensembl:ENSG00000227134`` and NCBI record ``ncbigene:100419816``
 * The Ensembl record for OTX2P2, ``ensembl:ENSG00000227134``, references HGNC record ``hgnc:54560``

-From this, the Gene Normalizer is able to produce twoa concept groups (one for each record), which the following visual makes clear:
+From this, the Gene Normalizer is able to produce two concept groups (one for each record), which the following visual makes clear:

 ..
 The detail text in the figure below is invisible in dark mode, because it's just in a generic <p> block.
 We could probably invest some time into injecting custom SCSS and assigning it the "--color-foreground-primary" value at a later date.
 Once we're there, it'd be nice to update the colors and background of the figure as well.